 I work with each student to make sure tuition is appropriate and affordable.
 I offer payment plans and some scholarships as needed and as best I can arrange with you.
 A growing number of health plans and employee benefit wellness plans will reimburse for our course.
 Check with your healthcare provider, insurance company and HR manager to navigate the process of possible reimbursement.
 I will provide you a receipt for the course.
 Call or email to discuss tuition or other registration questions.

 With my colleagues I have developed and delivered mindfulness-based trainings tailored for a variety professions and organizations.
 Read more: My Organizational Trainings Page.

-You may want to learn more about my background and training or contact me via the form at the bottom of this page.
-I am more than glad to visit with you via email, phone or here.
+You may want to learn more about my background and training or contact me for a courtesy Clarity Session.
+I will be more than glad to visit with you about your interest in MBSR via email, phone or here.